scrappy-bot/google_play_scraper/README.md

 ### [google-play-scraper](https://github.com/JoMingyu/google-play-scraper)
 > Python scraper to get date from Google Play

-This project is created from avobe two projects.
+This project is created from above two projects.

 ## Usage